The World According to… Me!

 Michael has developed a rich history for these people that include a mythology and a bit of mystery.
 “It’s rumored that only a dozen Astraoi exist in the world, and it’s said they have a lifespan of infinite power.
 The only known living Astraoi in memory is one called Drataocl.
 He claims there are another five like him who dwell in the mountains, but they are completely solitary, and prefer to keep to themselves.
 They don’t even acknowledge each other’s existence, spending their entire lives in isolation.”

 Janeen Ippolitio is another author who knows a thing or two about world building.
 In fact, she wrote a book on it, World-Building from the Inside Out.
 In her book she provides a wealth of helpful world building resources including worksheets and tips on every aspect of world building.
 There is even an accompanying workbook with questions.
 But I wanted to know more about Janeen’s personal experience as an author and how she used her world building skills in her writing.
 She is currently working on a steampunk fantasy series called The Ironfire Legacy.
-The first book in the series is tentatively titled Lawless.
-It is due out this summer through Uncommon Universes Press LLC.
+The first book in the series, titled Lawless, is available on Amazon and is published by Uncommon Universes Press LLC.

 “In my fictional continent of the Scepterlands, humanity is divided roughly into four major city states: The Scepter of Knowledge, The Scepter of Commerce, The Scepter of Pleasure, and The Scepter of Industry.
 These all have their own unique cultures, technology, and social mores.”